Jan-Kiezun/Jan-Kiezun/README.md

 ---
 ##### - What I'm currently learning? 🌱

-`Right now I'm focusing on NodeJS and React.`
+`Right now I'm focusing on NodeJS, React and Typescript.`

 ##### - What I plan for the future?🤔
 `I want to start a blog 💬 to share my progress and what I work on with other people.`

-`Lately, I've also taken interest in AI.`
+`I've also taken interest in many forms of AI usages.
+Currently playing around with them in my personal projects. :))`

 ##### - What are my interests besides coding?⚡
 `Playing guitar and self care`